What is Behaviorism?

 Team Up With Other Teachers for Support

-You may find it helpful to collaborate with other teachers interested in using behaviorism to improve student performance and behavior.
-Many schools rely on a behavioral framework known as Positive Behavioral Intervention and Supports to shape behavior in classrooms and extracurricular activities.
+You may find it helpful to collaborate with other teachers interested in using behaviorist theory to improve student performance and behavior.
+Many schools rely on a behavioral framework known as Positive Behavioral Intervention and Supports to shape appropriate behaviors in classrooms and learning environments like those used for extracurricular activities.
 Teachers target up to five behaviors to reinforce throughout the curriculum.
 A PBIS approach emphasizes positive reinforcement rather than harsh discipline, such as out-of-school suspension, which is strongly discouraged by the U.S. Department of Education.
 Key components of PBIS include clear communication of rules, regular routines, consistent reinforcement of targeted behaviors, social skills training and natural consequences, such as temporary loss of privileges.

 Apply Behaviorism to Classroom Teaching and Discipline